jansenosorio/jansenosorio/README.md

 - 🔥 Civil engineer in love with technology and programming

-- 🔭 I’m currently studying at Rocketseat Ignite
+- 🔭 I’m currently studying at Driven Education

-- 🌱 I’m currently learning ReactJS and React Native
+- 🌱 I’m currently learning Javascript, ReactJS

 - ⚡ You can call me Jota